Jorgefelix1920/Actividad-3.-Aplicaci-n-web-laravel/README.md

 - Updated   :   23/08/2020

 ## Requirements
-- Crear un repositorio
+- Create a git repository
-- Crear un proyecto en laravel
+- Create a project in laravel
-- Instalar el paquete de autenticación de laravel
+- Install the laravel authentication package
-- Crear las entidades necesarias para gestionar la seguridad y autorización del sistema (User, Rol , Permision)
+- Create the entities necessary to manage the security and authorization of the system (User, Role, Permission)
-- Crear los CRUDs correspondientes a las entiades
+- Create the CRUDs corresponding to the entities